Home

 With Web 3.0 decentralizing digital technology, metaverse brands have access to all the technology needed to create unique virtual experiences.
 So, a brand that used Roblox's digital tools to create its virtual platform can theoretically use Meta’s tech to create more immersive customer journeys.

-Web 3.0 will also make the existing Internet more accessible.
+Web 3.0 will also make the existing internet more accessible.
 This means shoppers will not have to log into specific platforms to access a brand’s virtual universe.
 They can simply log into the metaverse, search for their desired brand and interact directly with them, no matter the time or location.

 Subscribe to our newsletter